LOCALIZED INSIGHTS ON HEALTHY NC 2030

 Click here to learn more about the Healthy NC 2030 report and how we are using these metrics as an anchor for our Community Data Platform.

-We will be releasing an interactive, localized dashboard in fall 2021, which will allow community members and decision-makers to drill down to the tract level for the community metrics outlined in the Healthy NC 2030 report.
+We will be releasing an interactive, localized dashboard in spring 2022, which will allow community members and decision-makers to drill down to the tract level for the community metrics outlined in the Healthy NC 2030 report.
 Stay tuned for updates!

 Individuals Below 200% FPL